How an introvert can become a Small Talk Pro

 Keep it light and fun.

 The goal of an icebreaker is to get people talking and feeling at ease.
 So, pick a light-hearted and fun topic.
-For example, you could ask about their favourite vacation spot or what they do for fun on weekends.
+For example, you could ask about their favorite vacation spot or what they do for fun on weekends.

 Whether it’s a recent movie you saw, an interesting article you read, or a fun event happening in the city, having a few topics ready can make small talk feel less forced and more natural.